azdavis/millet/README.md

 - There is a [VS Code][vscode] extension on the [marketplace][].
 - The same extension is also published on [Open VSX][ovsx].
-- Pre-built releases for many popular platforms are on the [releases page][rel].
+- Pre-built binaries for many popular platforms are on the [releases page][rel].

 VS Code and compatible editors like [VSCodium][] are the only editors for which we provide an "official" extension.
 However, because Millet is a language server, it should be able to be adapted to work with any editor that supports language servers.